strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Blow the megadungeon up at a predetermined time

+> Takeaway: "Set a time limit, real or implied, on the party's exploration of the dungeon to ramp up the tension and encourage them to make risk/reward choices every step of the way."

-I would set an in-universe timer of some kind, communicate that to the players and PCs in some way, and then after X sessions, end with a bang.
+I would set an in-universe time limit on the party's exploration of the dungeon, communicate that to the players and PCs in some way, and then after X sessions, end with a bang.

 For example, the PCs might learn from a soothsayer that the megadungeon they're exploring will collapse in 30 days.